The Movies That Made Me

 My cinematic teeth were cut in that room watching the 4:30 movie, the Million Dollar Movie, and those days when faking illness worked, and I got to stay home from school, the 1 o’clock movie on Channel 9.

-In my teens I decided I wanted to be a filmmaker and I spent the next several years going to a double feature pretty much every day.
+In my teens I decided I wanted to be a filmmaker and I spent the next several years going to daily double features.

 In those glorious days of misspent youth, New York offered a panoply of theaters to choose from; the Bleeker Street Cinema (my favorite), 8th Street Playhouse, Theater 80, Film Forum, Cinema Village, Hollywood Twin, The Thalia, and I am sure I am missing numerous others.